rndexe/nowtransmitting/src/covids/sridhar-venkatapuram.md

 ---
-title: C_Health and Justice in a Pandemic
+title: Health and Justice in a Pandemic
 desc: Sridhar Venkatapuram brings health-related natural and social sciences together with philosophy in order to understand and address health inequalities and injustices.
 Recently, he has been thinking about the systems